mrRomanovsky/news-server/README.md

 There is no way of creating or updating posts directly - it should be done via drafts.

+## Please Note:

+Pagination and records sorting are available for all entities.
+Listing them all would be tedious, so the common pattern is: "get-request"/?"some of your parameters (or none at all)"&page="page to get"&sort_by="parameter to sort by"(name of the field in the database)

 ## Building app

+Create postgresql used called "news-server".

 Go to app folder after downloading or cloning from git.

+Run command "sudo -u news-server psql -U news-server -h localhost -W -a -f db_schema.sql "

+Enter your password

 Run command "stack build"

-## Preparing the app

-Before launching the app you should set the configuration of slack and telegram bots:

 ## Launching the app